xmartlabs/xmartlabs.github.io/_posts/2017-06-27-Release-Snapshot-Versions-In-Jenkins.md

   * Last 10 commits (in order to see what are the last changes introduced)
   * And all things that you want

-In order to make this work we should create a new build "Execute shell" build task before the compilation, run tests, check lints and that stuff.
+In order to make this work, we should create a new "Execute shell" build task before the compilation, run tests, check lints and that stuff.

 <!-- Image with the code -->
 ***Pending Image***

 This script is public in [github](https://gist.github.com/matir91/5a8c24196c0fd4408adaabfdab6f198a)

-After that we should add the `Invoke gradle script` task, which should have all gradle task that we usually do (compile, run tests, check lints, etc.).
+After that we have to add the `Invoke gradle script` build task, which should have all gradle tasks that we usually do (compile, run tests, check lints, etc.).
 Additional we should add a new gradle task, in order to make the release apk.
 However, we should be careful, it should be done only if the current build is from the `develop` branch.
-So we should define another build task to compile the new release build, if the new commit comes from the `develop` branch.
+So we have to define another build task to compile the new release build, if the new commit comes from the `develop` branch.

-First of all, we should inject the properties file that we made, in the system environment variables, for that, we will use the  [EnvInject Plugin](https://wiki.jenkins.io/display/JENKINS/EnvInject+Plugin).
+First of all, we should inject the properties file that we made in the system environment variables.
+For that, we will use the  [EnvInject Plugin](https://wiki.jenkins.io/display/JENKINS/EnvInject+Plugin).

 <!-- Image with the code -->
 ***Pending Image***

-Then we should add a condition build task, in order to generate the release apk only if build branch is `develop`, for doing that, we will use the [Conditional BuildStep Plugin](https://wiki.jenkins.io/display/JENKINS/Conditional+BuildStep+Plugin).
+Then we should add a conditional build task, in order to generate the release apk only if build branch is `develop`.
+For doing that, we will use the [Conditional BuildStep Plugin](https://wiki.jenkins.io/display/JENKINS/Conditional+BuildStep+Plugin).

 <!-- Image with the code -->
 ***Pending Image***